Contact us today to discuss your travel options with Maegan, our dedicated Australia Pet Relocation Consultant!

 The rules and requirements in this document are applicable to import to Australia from the United States.

 Dogs, Cats and other small animals imported into Australia must undergo import quarantine in accordance with the Rabies Prevention Law.

-On Condition that the following criteria have been fulfilled, the quarantine period for a dog or cat entering Australia is 180 days.
-150 of these days can be completed in the country of origin, however there is a mandatory 30-day quarantine for all live animals entering the country.
+On the condition that the following criteria have been fulfilled, the quarantine period for a dog or cat entering Australia is 190 days.
+180 of these days can be completed in the country of origin, however there is a mandatory 10-day quarantine for all live animals entering the country.

 Below we have broken down the requirements and the recommended days, prior to your departure, that you should have this done by.

 210 Days Before Arrival:

 MICROCHIP IMPLANTING: Animal must have (or obtain) microchip identification.
 This must be done before the rabies vaccinations.
-The only microchips that can be read In Australia are ISO 11784 and 11785 Standards.
+The only microchips that can be read in Australia are those that meet ISO 11784 and 11785 Standards.
 For any other chips, you must bring your own microchip reader.

 After implant of the microchip, the animal receives a new rabies vaccination.
-This must be “inactivated rabies vaccinations.”
+This must be an “inactivated rabies vaccination.”
 Be sure to obtain certification of the period of validity for the particular vaccinations that you obtain (some are good for two years, others for only one).

 Pet must be at least 90 days old at time of first vaccination.

 180 Days Before Arrival:

-After the Rabies Vaccination (ideally within 2-3 weeks), animal must receive a Rabies Neutralizing Antibody Titre Test (RNATT) to ensure that the rabies vaccination has provided adequate rabies antibody levels and must be tested by a facility approved by the Government of Australia.
-Your Vet will send these to the approved lab listed below.
+After the Rabies Vaccination (at least 2-3 weeks later), animal must receive a Rabies Neutralizing Antibody Titre Test (RNATT) to ensure that the rabies vaccination has provided adequate rabies antibody levels and must be tested by a facility approved by the Government of Australia.
+Your vet will send these to the approved lab listed below.
 Please have your vet call them before sending to make sure they are aware of the delivery and the destination location (Australia).
 The results of the blood test must be 0.5 IU/ml or above.